Turkish Coffee Cups – Comprehensive Information

 The demitasse cup with handle is the most common and popular Turkish coffee cup type.
-A few more varieties though are used mostly by tradition lovers.
+A few more varieties though exist and have their own clientele of tradition lovers.

 They used to be the traditional Turkish coffee cups of the past.
 The cup was hold carefully by someone’s fingertips while sipping the coffee.